iiamspehr/Hospital_Program/README.md

-This the first project of Data Structures and Algorithms .
-The project will be developed and optimized by each update .
+This project demonstrates my knowledge of Data Structures and Algorithms.
+I also included additional details to highlight my skills and creativity, while making the concepts more tangible and clear.